haxibami/dotfiles/README.md

 # dotfiles
-setting, preference, and all the necessities.
+setting, preference, and all the necessities. mainly configured for Arch Linux (x64) machine.